Frequently Asked Questions – Kosice International School

 How will my non-English speaking child manage in a school with English as the language of instruction?

 KEIS provides English language support classes based on individual student needs and abilities.
-In the PYP, some assistance hours may be allocated to either in class or through out-of-class support.
+In the PYP, some assistance hours may be allocated either in class or through out-of-class support.
 Extra short-term support is given to new students who enter the school with limited or no understanding of the languages used.
-Specialist language teachers support the students within normal classroom lessons, as well as one-to-one or in small groups with intensive development sessions.
+Specialist language teachers support the students within regular classroom lessons, as well as one-to-one or small groups with intensive development sessions.

 The Slovak language is also a language subject taught at KEIS.
 We also deliver Spanish lessons from Year 3 onwards.